Last updated on January 1st, 2020 at 10:40 pm

 Remember to set realistic tasks–tasks that are within your ability to achieve.
 Don’t tell yourself that you will walk for an hour your first day out when you haven’t done any exercising for 5 years.
 Start small.
 Give yourself a fighting chance.

-Sometimes when you first begin to go after your dream you may set goals that are too extreme for the level you are currently at because you may not appreciate the obstacles, or understand how much skill you will need to acquire, in order to achieve your ultimate dream.
+Sometimes when you first begin to go after your dream, you may set goals that are too extreme for the level you are currently at because you may not appreciate the obstacles or understand how much skill you will need to acquire to achieve your ultimate dream.